 Matt’s LinkedIn Profile

 “Know the difference between negotiables and non-negotiables.
 Do not settle!!!
 I almost settled for my first job.
 I’m glad I didn’t” ~Matt Tschirgi, Medical Science Liaison at Progenity, Inc. and Founder and Managing Director at Genetix Consulting, LLC

-“Be precise about what segment you deal with, i.e doctors, other medical professionals, patients or researchers, because the same genetic intervention has to be presented in a different manner to all the above people.
-Genetic counselling is very vast then it actually defines.
-Be confident and accurate about your knowledge about genetics, questions can come up from anywhere.” ~Ruchi Galati, Genetic Counselor at Kokilaben Dhirubhai Ambani Hospital for Positive Bioscience Ltd.
+“Be precise about with respect to the segment you deal with- i.e. doctors, other medical professionals, patients, or researchers- because the same genetic intervention has to be presented in a different manner to all the above people.
+Genetic counselling is very vast in what it actually defines.
+Be confident and accurate about your knowledge about genetics- questions can come up from anywhere.” ~Ruchi Galati, Genetic Counselor at Kokilaben Dhirubhai Ambani Hospital for Positive Bioscience Ltd.

 “You can use your genetic counselling skills for a number of different types of work–it’s all in how you market yourself.
-Confidence counts and if you’re applying outside the field, never apologize for being a genetic counselor.
-Don’t forget to check Glassdoor too–sometimes people post interview experiences.” ~Leslie Ordal, Clinical Research Manager, Medical Writer, and Genetic Counselor
+Confidence counts, and if you’re applying outside of the field, never apologize for being a genetic counselor.
+Don’t forget to check Glassdoor, too–sometimes people post interview experiences.” ~Leslie Ordal, Clinical Research Manager, Medical Writer, and Genetic Counselor